swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ## Effect on ABI stability

 Boundaries between separately-built modules within a package are still potentially ABI boundaries.
-The ABI for package symbols is not different from the ABI for public symbols, although in the future we plan to add an option to not export package symbols that can be resolved within an image.
+The ABI for package symbols is not different from the ABI for public symbols, although it might be considered in the future to add an option to not export package symbols that can be resolved within an image.

 ## Alternatives considered

-### Use Current Workarounds
 ### `@_spi`

 One workaround for the scenario in the Motivation would be to use the `@_spi(groupName)` attribute, which allows part of the API of a module to be hidden unless it is imported in a special way that explicitly requests access to it.
 This is an unsatisfying alternative to package-level access control because it is designed around a very different situation.
 An SPI is a "hole" in the normal public interface, one meant for the use of a specific client.
 That client is typically outside of the module's normal code-distribution boundary, but the module authors still have a cooperative working relationship.
 This relationship is reflected in the design of `@_spi` in multiple ways:

-- First, access to the SPI is granted to a specific client by name.
+* First, access to the SPI is granted to a specific client by name.
 This is a clear and unavoidable communication of intent about who is meant to be using the SPI.
 Other clients can still pose as this client and use the SPI, but that would be a clear breach of trust with predictable consequences.

-- Second, clients must explicitly request the SPI by name.
+* Second, clients must explicitly request the SPI by name.
 This means that clients must opt in to using the SPI in every file, which works to limit its accidental over-use even by the intended client.
 It also means that SPI use is obvious in the code, which code reviewers can see and raise questions about, and which SPI authors can easily find with a code search.

 The level of care implied by these properties is appropriate for a carefully-targeted hole in an API that must cross a code-distribution boundary and will therefore require equal amounts of care to ever modify or close.
 That rarely applies to two modules within the same package, where a package-level interface can ideally be changed with just a quick edit to a few different parts of a repository.
 The `@_spi` attribute is intentionally designed to not be as lightweight as a package-local change should be.

-`@_spi` would also not be easy to optimize.
+* `@_spi` would also not be easy to optimize.
 By design, clients of an SPI can be anywhere, making it effectively part of the public ABI of a module.
 To avoid exporting an SPI, the build system would have to know about that specific SPI group and promise the compiler that it was only used in the current built image.
 Recognizing that all of the modules in a package are being linked into the same image and can be optimized together is comparatively easy for a build system and so is a much more feasible future direction.

 ### `@_implementationOnly`